1azar/QRbot/README.md

 - `Logger interface`.
 - `QR interactor struct`.
 Countains `QR Settings repository` within (domain entity), `QR Settings Buffer` - special struct which is needed to reduce data base interaction during setting QR Options by user. `Logger` to log important events of the app.
 Also `Find` and `Store` methods.

+## `infrastructure pkg`
+Contains all implementations for every interfaces which was declarated in the packages above.
+Those all will be adapted to them in the main.go file of the app.
+It can be data base models, loggers, QR generating functions etc.

+## `interfaces pkg`
+Needed to interact with outer world.
+In current version the service can only work as telegram bot.
+So this package has functionality only for interactiong with telegram.
+But if i would like to make the service to work on web site then it will just require implementationg new interface to work with site.
+There woll be no need to change any existing code base.
+Everything related with telegram are located here.

+## `main pkg`
+Just reads all it needs from system variables (tokens, db keys etc.).
+Adapt every interfaces in domain and usecases packages with its implementations from infrastructure and interfaces.